Monodendri, Ioannina: History

-The name "Monodendri" (meaning "lonely tree" or "single tree") came into use only in the beginning of the 19th century.
-Its origin is in a very large tree, whose remains still existed in 1910.
-The village was previously considered a neighbourhood of Vitsa.
+Monodendri was previously considered a neighbourhood of the village of Vitsa.
 As with the other Zagori villages, Monodendri enjoyed an extended period of commercial and economic prosperity during the 17th and 18th centuries.
 There were schools built, churches in the Byzantine style and luxurious stone manors (Αρχοντικά).
 The first school, the Scholarcheion, was founded in 1750.
 In the school taught among others Paparousis, who later in 1814 taught in the Academy of Bucharest and in Vienna, where he published an article on Physical Science in Logios Hermes (Hermes ho Logios).
 In the Scholarcheion also taught the renowned Neophytos Dotos (1814–18) and Anastasios Sakellarios from 1825 to 1830, when he left to direct the new Zosimaia School in Ioannina.
 The school is said to have had also some distinguished students, among them Georgios Gennadios and the revolutionary leader Markos Botsaris from Souli.

+The Greek Muslim Janissary, local warlord and Ottoman governor of Ioannina and Trikala known as Aslan Pasha (d.
+1618) was born into a Greek Orthodox family in Vitsa-Monodendri in the late 1500s.
+Like many Christian Greek and Albanian youths from the highlands of northern Greece and the Peloponnese between the early 1400s and late 1600s Aslan Pasha became a Janissary followiing his recruitment into the devşirme or Ottoman child-levy.
+In the years leading up to his appointment as governor, he fought in Hungary during Ottoman campaigns of the Long Turkish War, 1593-1606.
+Before Aslan Pasha's death and after suppressing a local Christian peasant revolt led by Dionysius the Philosopher, he commanded the building of the Aslan Pasha Mosque directly on the site of the Church of St John, which he himself had had destroyed after putting down the revolt.
+Aslan Pasha's tomb and that of his Greek Orthodox wife from Ioannina are located in the grounds of the mosque.

-Monodendri was the birthplace of the merchants, national benefactors and brothers Manthos and Georgios Rizaris, and of Angelos Kitsos (former president of the Rizarios Foundation).
+Monodendri was also the birthplace of the merchants, national benefactors and brothers Manthos and Georgios Rizaris, and of Angelos Kitsos (former president of the Rizarios Foundation).
 There were three schools in Monodendri in the 19th century, a primary school (“Ellinikon” or Common School of Greek Studies (Greek: Κοινή Σχολή Ελληνικών Μαθημάτων) founded by Manthos and Georgios Rizaris in 1835 and housed in their original home), an Allelodidaktikon (high school) and a school for girls, the Parthenagogeion, also founded by the Rizaris brothers in 1841.

-Orthodox Albanians, locally called "Arvanites", have settled the village after the 15th century, later assimilating into the local population.
-Sarakatsani have settled at the beginning of the 20th century.

 Monodendrites usually immigrated to Macedonia and Southern Greece.
 Outside Greece, they immigrated to Egypt, Romania, Asia Minor, Africa and the United States.

+Demographics

+The village is inhabited by Greeks, Arvanite families who assimilated into the local population and some Sarakatsani who settled in the village during the early 20th century.
+The arrival of Orthodox Albanians (locally called "Arvanites") occurred in the modern period and originate from the wider Souli area in central Greek Epirus, while the Sarakatsani are Greek speakers.